foundation29org/Dx29_v2_DOC/Dx29_v2_DOCS/source/pages/1_Architecture/Code.md

 >- It also includes the generic projects or considered as a library, as it is programmed in C#: **Dx29** and **Dx29.Data**.

 It is important to mention that for now this project includes the code of two microservices that are no longer used (and therefore not necessary): Dx29.Bioenties and Dx29.TASearch.
 These functionalities have already been migrated to other microservices in use.

+This project doesn't have any dependency and doesn't need any secret value.

 #### 1.4.2.3.
 Dx29.Bioentity
 The Bioentity microservice is used to obtain symptom and disease information.